University-of-Utah-CS3505/a8-sprite-editor-f23-Lukehamling/README.md

 # Sprite Editor Overview

 Our team developed a Qt-based SpriteEditor.
 A sprite is a small image used in gaming that is rendered at different locations on the screen.
-Most sprites have animation cycles associated with them, so that a sprite is really a vector of small images.
+Most sprites have animation cycles associated with them, so a sprite is really a vector of small images.
 The sequence of images might show the sprite walking, or exploding, or powering-up, and so on.
 The sprites data can be saved into a file with a .ssp extenstion

 # How-to

-A user can easily create new/load an .ssp file to begin, when creating a new file, a user will need to select the sprite size they want from an array of commonly used sizes (i.e 32x32 and 64x64).
-Once chosen, a user can now proceed to the editor screen, here there are various common tools to choose from (i.e. fill, pen, erase, undo, add circle, add frame, pan, etc.) Further, a if a user wish to do add animation to their sprite, they can click the add a frame button and utilize the preview window in the top right to see how their sprite would look when the animation is played.
+A user can easily create a new or load an .ssp file to begin, when creating a new file, a user will need to select the sprite size they want from an array of commonly used sizes (i.e 32x32 and 64x64).
+Once chosen, a user can now proceed to the editor screen, here there are various common tools to choose from (i.e. fill, pen, erase, undo, draw circle, add frame, pan, etc.) Further, a if a user wishes to add animation to their sprite, they can click the add a frame button and utilize the preview window in the top right to see how their sprite would look when the animation is played.
-Last, once content with the result, the user should save the file by clicking the save icon and choosing the directory they wish the file to be saved on.
+Last, once content with the result, the user should save the file by clicking the save icon and choosing the directory they wish the file to be saved in.

 ## Comments to Evaluators